 While Josie was reading French at Exeter University, she was lucky enough to spend a year in Paris, working firstly in the press office of Chanel Parfums & Beauté, and then that of Christian Dior.
 Whilst at Dior she worked on women’s prêt a porter and couture, but also helped with the very early collections of Victoire de Castellane, the jewellery director at Christian Dior since 1999.
 As well as immersing herself in these two iconic fashion houses, she spent a great deal of time in The Louvre and its large and extensive collection of jewellery, which included many of the French Crown Jewels.
 Josie also spent time with a French friend who had worked for both Van Cleef and Chaumet, and taught her a lot about high jewellery, diamonds and other precious stones.
 By the time she left Paris, Josie had decided that she wanted to work in the jewellery industry.

 Her first job in London was for the publicist and PR, Simon Astaire whose Public Relations office looked after Bvlgari and the newly created Ritz Fine Jewellery.
-Alongside my role liaising with the press, Josie took great pleasure in accompanying the jewellery on the various photoshoots we for Vogue, Tatler, Harpers & Queen (as it then was) and other glossy publications.
-Josie also spent a great deal of time in the Philip Baldwin Ritz Fine Jewellery boutique at The Ritz, helping clients and consequently even more about these exquisite jewels, as well as doing her own research, at every opportunity.
+Alongside her role liaising with the press, Josie took great pleasure in accompanying the jewellery on the various photoshoots for Vogue, Tatler, Harpers & Queen (as it then was) and other glossy publications.
+Josie also spent a great deal of time in the Ritz Fine Jewellery boutique at The Ritz, learning even more about these exquisite jewels, as well as doing her own research, at every opportunity.

 Five years later, having a year spent living in South Africa, the land of diamonds, and a stint satisfying her wanderlust in travel PR; Josie landed the job of a lifetime with the diamond king, Laurence Graff, as Head of PR at his eponymous fine jewellery house, Graff Diamonds.
 It was there that she really learnt as much as she could about this world, about not just luxury jewellery but diamonds themselves, the people who make them, and of course – the people who buy them.
 From flying out to New York for a week to help our NYC PR organise the launch of the Madison Avenue flagship store to visiting The Cullinan Mine in South Africa, where the most important diamonds in the Crown Jewels were mined in 1906.
 She launched Graff’s FACET Foundation, travelled with him to open a leadership centre for girls in Lesotho and organised and helped curate a charity auction of contemporary art at Christie’s in London.
 But most importantly, Graff gave her the opportunity to handle such magical gemstones and pieces of jewellery like nowhere else.